gparlakov/jstalks-2021-optimising-angular/TASKS.md

  4. Test the `toggleFavorite` with argument `false`

  ## 2. Basic testing - Dependencies
+ DEMO - using [snippets](https://github.com/BeastCode/VSCode-Angular-TypeScript-Snippets)  to skip some of the code boilerplate

   1. Create the test file for the [AppComponent](./src/app/app.component.ts)
   2. Test cases
       - it's constructed successfully